torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 .. _sources_bundle_bisref:

-Downloading Linux mainline sources using a bundle
+Downloading GNU/Linux mainline sources using a bundle
 """""""""""""""""""""""""""""""""""""""""""""""""

-Use the following commands to retrieve the Linux mainline sources using a bundle::
+Use the following commands to retrieve the GNU/Linux mainline sources using a bundle::

     wget -c \